ceramicnetwork/peerlist/README.md

 - **[`testnet-clay.json`](testnet-clay.json)**: A list of nodes that run the `testnet-clay` Ceramic network
 - **[`dev-unstable.json`](dev-unstable.json)**: A list of nodes that run the `dev-unstable` Ceramic network

+It is encouraged to first deploy to the Clay testnet before mainnet.
+If you are submitting a pull request for the mainnet Ceramic network, you must include a description of how you are ensuring data persistence of your node's multiaddress, Ceramic State Store and IPFS Repo.
+This is a critical step, as otherwise if your node restarts for any reason it will regenerate this file with a new address and all other nodes on the network will lose their connection to you.
+Any time your multiaddress changes, you will need to submit a new pull request to reconnect to hte network.
+The Ceramic State Store data and IPFS repo, created in the IPFS folder (your node will create a .ceramic and IPFS file) hold the data for streams you're pinning, so it's important to also persist these files as for now there are no guarantees that other nodes are also keeping copies of that data.

 Please add one of the maintainers below as reviewers for your PR.
 They will do their best to merge PRs as soon as they come in.
 If you need more immediate assistance, reach out on [Discord](https://chat.ceramic.network) and include the URL of your PR.

 ### Find your *multiaddress*